magicstickuk/multisite-post-duplicator/README.md

 4. Batch Duplication

 == Changelog ==

+= 0.9 =
+* NEW (finally): Copy post taxonomies.
+This behaviour assumes that the taxonomies being duplicated are also registered on the destination site.

 = 0.8 =
 * NEW: Copy post categories.
 If the category doesn't exist in the destination site then the category is created and assigned to the post (Can be turned on or off in Settings).
 NOTE: Full taxonomy support coming soon